Tale of the Destruction of the Rus' Land: Views of scholars

-Professor M. N. Tikhomirov (1956), writing that the author of the Lay accurately reveals to readers a map of the Rus' land in the first half of the 13th century, concluded that 'the geographical terms of the author and his political hints lead us ... to the second or third decades of the 13th century', so that the “Word” was created after the Battle of the Kalka River and that Novgorod was the “far away” from where its author looked at the Rus' land.
+Professor Mikhail Tikhomirov (1956), writing that the author of the Tale accurately reveals to readers a map of the Rus' land in the first half of the 13th century, concluded that 'the geographical terms of the author and his political hints lead us ... to the second or third decades of the 13th century', so that the Tale was created after the Battle of the Kalka River and that Novgorod was the “far away” from where its author looked at the Russian land.
 It was written "even before the Batu campaigns, during the reign of Yaroslav Vsevolodich in Novgorod," the current Yaroslav "(according to the author of the manuscript), maybe around 1225".
 This opinion was already expressed in 1929 by Alexei Sobolevsky.

-Professor N. K. Gudziy believes that the “Word” was written not in Novgorod, but most likely in Pereyaslavl, before the Battle of the City on 4 March 1238, since in it Yuri, and not Yaroslav, is called the Prince of Vladimir.
+Professor N. K. Gudziy believes that the Tale was written not in Novgorod, but most likely in Pereyaslavl, before the battle of the Sit river on 4 March 1238, since in it Yuri, and not Yaroslav, is called the Prince of Vladimir.

-The philologist Alexander Solovyov, opposing the versions about the writing of the Lay in Novgorod, notes that the author is very accurate in designating the southwestern border of Rus' with the Ugrians, Czechs, Poles, Yatvyaz and Lithuanians.
+The philologist Alexander Solovyov, opposing the versions about the writing of the Tale in Novgorod, notes that the author is very accurate in designating the southwestern border of Rus' with the Ugrians, Czechs, Poles, Yatvyaz and Lithuanians.
 However, when approaching Novgorod and Pskov, its accuracy disappears.
 The Tale of Bygone Years knows within these limits the neighbors and tributaries of Rus': Korshi, narowa, lib, zimegola, chud, wes, jääm.
-The author of the Lay does not name any of these tribes, although they should have been known in Novgorod, he only says "to the Germans" and from the Germans makes a leap across the Gulf of Finland "to the Korels."
-Meanwhile, the Novgorod chronicles constantly mention the Chud (Ests) as their neighbors, besides, the Chud was subordinate at that time not to the Germans, but to the Danes, whom the singer of the Lay did not mention either.
+The author of the Tale does not name any of these tribes, although they should have been known in Novgorod, he only says "to the Germans" and from the Germans makes a leap across the Gulf of Finland "to the Korels."
+Meanwhile, the Novgorod chronicles constantly mention the Chud (Ests) as their neighbors, besides, the Chud was subordinate at that time not to the Germans, but to the Danes, whom the author of the Tale did not mention either.